fernandoPalluzzi/Kew/README.md

 ## Quickstart

 ### Create an SQLite index
+Function: `store`
-Stores tab-separated (or blank-separated) txt files into an SQLite database.
+Store tab-separated (or blank-separated) txt files into an SQLite database.
 If the input is a file, a single index will be created.
 If the input is a directory, every file will be stored in the index database as a table.